 ORIF often takes place as an emergency or urgent procedure.
 Before your procedure, a healthcare provider will take your health history and do a physical exam.
 You’ll need an X-ray of your clavicle.
 Tell your doctor about all the medicines you take, including over-the-counter medicines such as aspirin.
 Also let your doctor know the last time you ate.

 In some cases, your doctors might do your ORIF as a planned procedure.
-If this is the case, talk with your doctor about how to prepare for the procedure.
+If this is the case, talk with your doctor about how to get ready for the procedure.
 Ask if you should stop taking any medicines ahead of time, such as blood thinners.
 Follow any directions you are given for not eating or drinking before your procedure.

 What happens during a clavicle fracture open reduction and internal fixation?

 Your surgeon can help explain the details of your particular surgery.
 The details of your surgery will depend on the location and severity of your injury.
 An orthopedic surgeon with a team of specialized healthcare providers will do the procedure.
 The whole procedure may take a couple of hours.
 In general, you can expect the following:

 - You will receive general anesthesia to make you sleep through the surgery so that you won’t feel any pain or discomfort.
 (Or you may receive local anesthesia and a medicine to help you relax.)

 - A healthcare professional will carefully watch your vital signs during the surgery.
 This includes your heart rate and blood pressure.
 You may have a breathing tube placed down your throat during the surgery to help you breathe.

 - After cleaning the affected area, your surgeon will make a cut (incision) through the skin and muscle near your clavicle.

 - Your surgeon will bring the pieces of your clavicle back into alignment ( reduction).